ihmwg/IHMCIF/documentation/documentation.md

 derived from various experiments are used together to obtain the structure of the macromolecular assembly.
 All input restraints derived from experiments are listed in the `ihm_dataset_list` data category.
 These can be grouped together to distinguish data sets used differently in the integrative modeling.
+The `ihm_related_datasets` category holds the relationships between datasets derived from primary datasets.

 Some experimental methods such as NMR spectroscopy ([BMRB](http://www.bmrb.wisc.edu/)), Electron microscopy ([EMDB](https://www.ebi.ac.uk/pdbe/emdb/), [EMPIAR](https://www.ebi.ac.uk/pdbe/emdb/empiar/)),